sripplin/website/_posts/2021-12-31-intensity-delta.md

 postdisclaimer:
 ---

 There is a common saying in investing that it is not enough to be right; you need to be contrarian and right.
-Have a consensus opinion, even if it ends up being right, supposedly means that the asset is efficiently priced and excess profits are arbitraged away.
+Having a consensus opinion, even if it ends up being right, supposedly means that the asset is efficiently priced and excess profits are arbitraged away.

 <!--more-->